-As a result of the annual qualitative review process in 2022 and 2020, we determined it was not necessary to perform a qualitative assessment.
-In 2021, we performed a quantitative assessment on our goodwill and intangible assets with indefinite lives, this assessment did not indicate that our goodwill or indefinite lived intangible assets were impaired.
+As a result of the annual qualitative review process in 2023 and 2022, we determined it was not necessary to perform a quantitative assessment.
+In 2021, we performed a quantitative assessment on our goodwill and intangible assets with indefinite lives; this assessment did not indicate that our goodwill or indefinite lived intangible assets were impaired.

 Accounts Receivable and Allowance for Doubtful Accounts.
 We do not generally charge interest to our customers, and we carry our customer receivables at their face amounts, less an allowance for doubtful accounts.
 Based on our experience in recent years, the majority of customer balances at each balance sheet date are collected within twelve months.
 As is common practice in the industry, we classify all accounts receivable as current assets.
-The allowance for doubtful accounts associated with account receivables was \$2.1 million as of December 31, 2022 and \$2.4 million as of December 31, 2021.
+The allowance for doubtful account receivables was \$2.0 million as of December 31, 2023 and \$2.1 million as of December 31, 2022.